o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/Wing/readme.md

 > .\python.cmd Tools\IDE\Wing\start.py
 ```

-Note: You will also want to set up fot using Wing as a external debugger (see the next Debugging section below)
+Note: You will also want to set up Wing for use as a external debugger (see the next Debugging section below)

 # Debugging